 Amazon is not merely just a technology company based in Seattle, Washington.
 It’s also the world’s largest online marketplace.
-In addition to Amazon.com, they also focus on artificial intelligence, cloud computing, and digital streaming services … all aimed at addressing the many issues consumers face on a daily basis.
+In addition to Amazon.com, they also focus on artificial intelligence, cloud computing, consumer products, mobile applications, package delivery and logistics, digital streaming services, and are even in the supermarket industry via Whole Foods.
+Amazon’s driving force seems to be addressing the many issues consumers face on a daily basis.

 Let’s take a look at the increasingly popular Amazon Marketplace, how Amazon Sellers use this ecosystem, and an Amazon Sellers Forum that connects sellers and provides a medium for them to share ideas and help one another.